phpDocumentor/guides/docs/components/compiler.rst

 Lexing and Parsing

-A typical compiler will have separate lexing, syntax analisys.
+A typical compiler will have separate lexing, syntax analysis.
 However the parser was designed to do part of the lexing because of all context dependend logic of most Markup languages.
 We call this the parsing phase.
 This will result into an AST that is mostly close to the original source.
 It might contain some optimizations for later use.